The Australian Government will fund a wage increase for the early childhood education and care (ECEC) workforce through a worker retention payment.

 We encourage providers to:

-- manage payments received throughout the year to ensure costs are covered during months of lower charged hours
+- manage payments throughout the year to ensure costs are covered during months of lower charged hours

-- consider seasonal fluctuations when allocating any additional amount above the wage increase, and associated on-costs, to their workers
+- consider seasonal fluctuations when allocating any additional amount above the wage increase, and associated on-costs, to their workers.

 Providers must maintain appropriate records to ensure compliance with the grant reporting requirements.